 "Hey, I shouldn't read too much into being your "date" tonight, right?
 Because James Vega is all about the ladies."

+- In Misfile Emily made sure to frequently remind everyone that she and Ash are Just Friends and she had no romantic feelings whatsoever, none at all, nuh-uh, no way for Ash.
 There was some justification.
 Ash suffered an accidental Gender Bender, and fully intends to reverse it, so there are complications if Emily is attracted to Ash.
-Fortunately, it now seems to be a case of Single-Target Sexuality: Emily wants to help Ash get back to being male, but also desires a relationship now.
+Fortunately, it now seems like Emily also wants a relationship with Ash now.

-Monette of Something Positive originally made a point of reassuring everyone she met that she was not straight.
-And she failed miserably, because she always slept with every guy within reach... and a koala.
+- Monette of Something*Positive originally made a point of reassuring everyone she met that she was not straight.
+And she failed miserably, because she always slept with every guy within reach... and a koala (as Davan pointed out, it wasn't even a female koala).
 She has since improved on keeping her, or just met the right woman.
 She finally decided not to label herself as either gay or straight, and settled on identifying herself as bisexual.

 Faz: Faz requires platonic intimacy.

 - Specifically, he chose purity over sleeping with Galasso's hot daughter, and slept with Ninja Rick.
 However, the latter was only so he could become a Twofer Token Minority (gay and Asian) and keep his job, and he has made repeated advances on Amber, which she hasn't reciprocated.
 He also seemed sad when Amber hugged him and he revealed he's never touched a woman as much as a simple hug before.
 Bottom line is that he may be straight, bi, or gay, but he is clearly messed up.

 - In Dumbing of Age, Ethan and Danny feel the need to stress they're not gay after a Suggestive Collision.
 Ethan is lying, while Danny technically isn't.